mcastrolab/Brazil_Covid19_spatiotemporal/3_hoover/README.md

 __Interpretation:__ Therefore, the locational Hoover index represents any given municipality’s proportion of the overall population of the state to its relative proportion of COVID-19 cases or deaths within a specified period<sup>2</sup>.
 The index ranges from 0 (zero) to 100 (%), such that higher values indicate more imbalanced distributions (or concentration of events in a few municipalities), while lower values indicate more balanced distributions (or spread of events).

-__Reference(s):__
-1. P. A. Rogerson, D. A. Plane, The Hoover Index of Population Concentration and the Demographic Components of Change: An Article in Memory of Andy Isserman. *International Regional Science Review* 36, 97-114 (2012)

-2. G. M. Steeves, F. C. Petterini, G. V. Moura, The interiorization of Brazilian violence, policing, and economic growth. *EconomiA* 16, 359-375 (2015).

 __Data:__ The inputs for this analysis are:
 - Population - `Population.csv`  - 2020 population by municipality